ukhtary30/ukhtary30.github.io/profile.md

 ## Research/Employment History

+1. (2022/07 – 2024/06) Postdoctoral Researcher in University of Exeter, United Kingdom.
-1. (2021/01 -) Junior Researcher in Research Center of Physics, Indonesian Institute of Science (LIPI), Indonesia.
+2. (2021/10 - Now) Junior Researcher (Peneliti Ahli Muda) in the Research Center of Quantum Physics, National Research and Innovation Agency of Indonesia (BRIN), Indonesia.

-2. (2019/10 – 2021/09) Assistant Professor in Department of Physics, Tohoku University.
+3. (2019/10 – 2021/09) Assistant Professor in Department of Physics, Tohoku University.

-3. (2018/04 – 2019/09) Japan Society for the Promotion of Science (JSPS) DC2 and PD Fellows in Department of Physics, Tohoku University.
+4. (2018/04 – 2019/09) Japan Society for the Promotion of Science (JSPS) DC2 and PD Fellows in Department of Physics, Tohoku University.

 ---